llpeterson/internetworking/basic-ip.md

     addresses

-Note that the results of the ARP process can be added as an extra column in a forwarding table like the one in Table 4.1.
+Note that the results of the ARP process can be added as an extra column in a forwarding table like the one in [Table 1](#ipfwdtab).
 Thus, for example, when R2 needs to forward a packet to network 2, it not only finds that the next hop is R1, but also finds the MAC address to place on the packet to send it to R1.